Accommodation: Protocols for returning to operation

 - Reconfigure public seating areas to promote physical distancing.

-- Requirements on supporting guests in self-isolation are provided in provincial health officer's Guidance to the Hotel Sector.
+- Requirements on supporting guests in self-isolation are provided in the BC Centre for Disease Control’s guidance for hotels and tourism.

 - If possible, have self-isolating guests enter and exit through an exterior door that is not used by other guests.
 If possible, place self-isolating guests in rooms away from other guests.
 Depending on occupancy levels, designate a particular floor or wing for self-isolating rooms.